 About the Filmmaker:

 Alexander Vesely, born 1974, is a filmmaker and licensed psychotherapist in Vienna, Austria, MA pth.
 He has held various internships as director and production assistant for television and at film academies in Vienna and New York.
-He teaches seminars on film and psychotherapy at the Hochschule für Fernsehen und Film (HFF) in Munich, and in the U.S., Canada and Latin America.
-He is founder and director of the media-archive of the Viktor Frankl Institute Vienna.
-With his production company, “Clipwerk creative,” he works as director of photography and director of short films, commercials and documentary films.
+He teaches seminars on film and psychotherapy at the Hochschule für Fernsehen und Film (HFF) in Munich, and in the U.S., Canada, and Latin America.
+He is the founder and director of the media-archive of the Viktor Frankl Institute Vienna.
+With his production company, “Clipwerk creative,” he works as director of photography and director of short films, commercials, and documentary films.